acschaefer/ple/README.md

 ## Quick Start Instructions

 The code does not require compilation or installation.
 To run a line extraction example, follow these steps:

 1. Clone or [download](https://github.com/acschaefer/ple/archive/master.zip) the repository.
-1. Add the folder `matlab` and all subfolders to your MATLAB searchpath.
+2. Run the `startup` script in the `matlab` folder to set up your MATLAB searchpath.
-1. Run the example script `matlab/extrlin.m`.
+3. Run the example script `extrlin`.

 ## Repository Organization